 Facilitating the Government-sponsored voluntary relocation program

 We help in post-voluntary relocation support by aiding families in establishing livelihood as well as providing skill-based training.
-Additionally, we also provide access to quality medical help, sponsor higher education of the tribal students, empower these communities by supporting self-help groups as well as access other government schemes that will help in livelihood, educational and other social security support.
+Additionally, we provide access to quality medical help, sponsor higher education of many tribal students, empower these communities by supporting self-help groups as well as access other government schemes that will help in livelihood, educational and other social security support.

 Supporting private-funded land purchase in critical wildlife habitats for consolidation of these lands with PAs: